kyma-project/kyma/docs/getting-started/12-bind-redis-service-to-function.md

   EOF
   ```

-2. Check if the ServiceBinding CR was created.
+2. Check that the ServiceBinding CR was created.
 The last condition in the CR status should be `Ready True`:

   ```bash
   kubectl get servicebinding orders-function -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"